IEEE-SaTML/2025/content/schedule/registration.md

 * A 15 min talk followed by a 5 min Q&A session
 * A poster at the poster session

 The poster session is an opportunity for attendees to continue conversations with the paper authors.

+*On the schedule below: click on each session to obtain the list of corresponding papers*

 <script>document.getElementsByTagName("html")[0].className += " js";</script>